wp-plugins/icegram/readme.txt

 == Changelog ==
+= 1.9 =
+* New:Forms now comes with  various form styles and multiple positions
+* New:Forms also provides background and text color
+* New:Forms also supports header,footer-text/HTML
+* Update: Updated form embed functionality
+* Fix: Homepage page targeting not working when "Lazy loading" was off

 = 1.8.10 =
 * Fix: Comapatibility for themes with CSS class name conflicts
 * Fix: Comaptibility with "autoptimize" and other minification plugins